 If you are creating a new Group and have clicked the Create New button on the Group Lookup screen, you will be redirected to the Group creation page.
 One of the first things to do, if wanting to create a group with a non-default Group Type, is to use the kim type lookup to select a different group type.
-Once clicked you will redirected to a screen like the following:
+Once you click on the Type Name in the Overview tab, you will be redirected to a screen like the following: